swiftlang/swift-evolution/proposals/0008-package-manager-testing.md

 a Swift protocol that the package manager defines, which other testing frameworks can adopt.

+### Command Line Interface

+The command line should accept the names of specific test cases to run:

+    swift build -t FooTestCase

+Or specific tests:

+    swift build -t FooTestCase.test1

+swiftpm would forward arguments to the underlying testing framework and it would decide how to interpret them.

 ## Impact On Existing Code

 Current releases of the package manager already exclude directories named